 - When you have large tonsils or large neck circumference

-- When you consume alcohol at the bed time.
+- When you consume alcohol at the bedtime.

-- When you have low level levels of thyroid or post menopause.
+- When you have low-level levels of thyroid or post-menopause.

 If the disease has no grown serious or chronic then small lifestyle changes can be helpful.
 So, if you think it is just the beginning stage reducing weight, avoiding alcohol, smoking etc. helps.
-Also, sleeping on the sides instead on backs can result in fewer breathing problems.
+Also, sleeping on the sides instead of on backs can result in fewer breathing problems.